lindenbaum/md2/README.md

 To disable compilation and usage of the NIF based implementation (e.g. for systems without OpenSSL) just remove the `port_specs` and `port_env` configuration in the `rebar.config` file.

+To use this project as a dependency, just add the following to the `deps' section of your `rebar.config':

+`{md2, "1.0.0", {git, "https://github.com/lindenbaum/md2.git", {tag, md2-1.0.0}}}'